sabyapradhan/resources-1/private-network-endpoints.md

 {:tip: .tip}
 {:download: .download}

-# Setting up private network endpoints
+# Setting up service endpoints
 {: #private-network-endpoints}

 To connect to {{site.data.keyword.cloud}} services over a private network, you must have access to classic infrastructure and enable virtual routing and forwarding (VRF) and connectivity to service endpoints for your account.
 Then, you can start creating services that support service endpoints for a private network connection.